Module Setup

 Setting up critical segment dates is not required.
 This is useful when specific grants or programs use a different budget period.

 Critical Segment: Select the segment you want to set as critical from the drop-down menu.
-The Set Up Critical Segment Date table will display the codes for the selected segment.
+The Set Up Critical Segment Dates grid below will display the codes for the selected segment.

 Set Up Critical Segment Dates